top of page

 • Winter: Snow play, snowshoeing, fewer visitors

-Best Things to Do
+Best Things to Do: Embrace the Wonders

-• General Sherman Tree: The largest tree on Earth by volume
+• General Sherman Tree: The largest tree on Earth by volume.

-• Crystal Cave: Marble cavern tours (seasonal)
+• Crystal Cave: Explore marble cavern tours (seasonal).

-• Tokopah Falls: 1,200-foot cascade on a moderate hike
+• Tokopah Falls: A 1,200-foot cascade on a moderate hike.

 Within the park, Wuksachi Lodge offers modern accommodations nestled among lush trees.
 Campers can choose from multiple campgrounds, although reservations are highly recommended during the summer.
 Three Rivers and Visalia provide more hotels and B&Bs.